 What is Myopia and what is its significance?

 Myopia or nearsightedness refers to a condition of the eyes in which light passes through the eye and focuses before it gets to the retina.
-It is known that millions and millions of people all over the world currently have myopia.
+Over two billion people currently have myopia.
 Prior methods of treatment have all centered upon ways to compensate for the condition but not attempt to slow it down.
 The methods include eyeglasses, contact lenses and refractive surgery.
 These methods are very successful in compensating for myopia but until recently there was no methodology for stopping or slowing down the development of myopia prior to it becoming a significant hindrance.
 We now have evidence that there is a way to slow down and control the condition of myopia in many patients before it gets to a level that can affect the eye health of individuals that experience it.

 How Prevalent is myopia worldwide?

 30% of the world’s population is currently myopic.
 It is predicted that by the year 2050 about half of the world’s population will be myopic.
 That’s 5 billion people.
 These changes have been dramatically increasing over the last 20 years.

 Several factors can contribute to a child’s potential for becoming myopic.
 These include the following: